tomasonjo/cypher-direction-competition/README.md

 ## Release log

+* Fix examples where User and Actor nodes were present (18th August 2023)
 * Extend the application until 17th September
 * Fix the invalid #31 example on 13th August 2023.